kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 </text-box>

-In the last part we did automated updates with a deployment pipeline.
-The update *just worked* but we have no idea how the update actually happened, other than that a pod was changed, and we can make the update process safer to help us reach a higher number of [nines](https://en.wikipedia.org/wiki/High_availability).
+In the last part, we did automated updates with a deployment pipeline.
+The update *just worked* but we have no idea how the update actually happened, other than that a pod was changed.
+Let us now look how we can make the update process safer to help us reach a higher number of [nines](https://en.wikipedia.org/wiki/High_availability) in the availability.

 There are multiple update/deployment/release strategies.
-We will focus on two of them and how to implement them.
+We will focus on two of them:

 - Rolling update
 - Canary release

 Both of these update strategies are designed to make sure that the application works during and after an update.
-Rather than updating every pod at the same time the idea is to update the pods one at a time and confirm that the application works.
+Rather than updating every pod at the same time, the idea is to update the pods one at a time and confirm that the application works.

 ### Rolling update ###

-By default Kubernetes initiates a "rolling update" when we change the image.
+By default, Kubernetes initiates a [rolling update](https://kubernetes.io/docs/concepts/workloads/management/#updating-your-application-without-an-outage) when we change the image.
 That means that every pod is updated sequentially.
 The rolling update is a great default since it enables the application to be available during the update.
 If we decide to push an image that does not work the update will automatically stop.

 I've prepared an application with 5 versions here.
 The one with tag v1 works always, v2 never works, v3 works 90% of the time, v4 will die after 20 seconds and v5 works always.